 About Tai Chi

-Taijiquan (often written as "Tai Chi Chuan" or just "Tai Chi") is an old and profound Chinese martial art system that is practised by millions of people worldwide because of it's tremendous health benefits.
-If the routines are practised as gentle exercise it is suitable for nearly everyone.
+Taijiquan (often written in the West as "Tai Chi Chuan" or just "Tai Chi") is an old and profound Chinese martial art system that is practised by millions of people worldwide because of it's tremendous health benefits.
+When the routines are practised as gentle slow motion exercise it is suitable for nearly everyone.

 Regular practise and correct instruction helps the body to let go of tension and trains the mind to become calmer and much more focused.
 For hundreds of years it has been well known to increase health & vitality, improve concentration & focus, boost the immune system and ward off illness.